manuelbomi/Enterprise-AI-Unified-General-Management-Platform/README.md

-# Enterprise AI Service Generator
+# Enterprise AI Unified General Management Platform

 This repository contains a scaffold generator for enterprise AI services.
 The purpose of this platform is to standardize how AI solutions are packaged,